پژوهش ها و چشم اندازهای اقتصادی

 Although prior research has explored the interconnections among economic growth, energy consumption, and financial development, it has often failed to distinguish between the distinct effects of money and stock markets.
 Moreover, structural disparities between developing and advanced economies—such as differences in institutional quality, energy infrastructure, and technological capacity—render a uniform analysis insufficient.

-Against this backdrop, the main objective of this study is to examine and compare the influence of financial development, via stock and money markets, on energy demand across 53 developing and 47 developed countries from 2000 to 2022.
+Against this backdrop, the main objective of this study is to examine and compare the influence of financial development, via stock and money markets, on energy demand across developing and developed countries from to .
 Specifically, it investigates whether these effects vary by development stage and whether the relationships exhibit non-linear patterns—such as U-shaped or inverted U-shaped trends.

 via two-step system-GMM (Arellano–Bover/Blundell–Bond) with Windmeijer-corrected standard errors.
 Endogenous regressors (the lagged dependent variable, financial indices, and income) are instrumented with their appropriate lags in levels and differences; the instrument matrix is collapsed and lag-depth-restricted to prevent instrument proliferation.
 The control vector XitX_{it} includes real GDP per capita, real energy prices, and FDI inflows; variables are log-transformed where appropriate.
-We assess specification validity using Arellano–Bond AR(1)/AR(2) tests for serial correlation and Hansen J (and difference-in-Hansen) tests for over-identifying restrictions.
+We assess specification validity using Arellano–Bond AR()/AR() tests for serial correlation and Hansen J (and difference-in-Hansen) tests for over-identifying restrictions.
 Non-linearities are probed by including squared terms of the financial indices and interpreting the implied turning points within each country group.
 All models are estimated separately for developing and advanced economies, with robustness checks using alternative instrument sets and proxy definitions.

 The empirical results reveal that national income significantly and positively affects energy demand in both developing and developed countries.
 Additionally, energy consumption patterns show strong persistence, with current demand heavily influenced by past consumption levels.